Roadmap to optimal dog health: Navigate from A to Z with confidence

 Water is essential for optimal dog health.
 It makes up about 60% of your dog’s body weight and plays a vital role in many of the body’s systems, including:

-- Temperature regulation: Water helps to keep the body temperature stable.
+• Temperature regulation: Water helps maintain the body’s temperature.

-- Protection: Water lubricates joints and tissues and helps to protect organs.
+• Protection: Water lubricates joints and tissues, helping protect organs.

-Ensuring your dog can always access clean, fresh water is crucial.
-If you are unsure about tap water quality, consider using filtered or distilled water.
+It is crucial to ensure your dog has access to clean, fresh water at all times.
+If you are unsure about the quality of tap water, consider using filtered or distilled water.

 You should also be aware of the signs of dehydration in dogs, which include excessive panting, lethargy, dry mouth, and sunken eyes.
 If you notice these signs, give your dog small sips of water until they recover.